apache/dubbo-website/content/en/overview/notices/admin.md

 admin.check.signSecret=86295dd0c4ef69a1036b0b0c15158d77
 ```

-For users deployed via Kubernetes, the following configurations in ConfigMap can be modified:
+For users deploying via Kubernetes, you can modify the following configurations in the ConfigMap:

 ```properties
 admin.root.user.name=root